-The emergency water source will be from a hydrant.
-The landowners are required to install a full interior NFPA 13 D sprinkler system in the structure.
-Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The emergency water source will be from a fire/domestic cistern that will have a capacity of greater than 3,500 gallons.
+It will be located ~ 50 feet to the southeast of the structure.
+The landowners will be required to install a full interior NFPA 13 D sprinkler system.
+Contact the Boulder Rural Fire Protection District (303-530-9575) for more information and specific details.